EU struggles to unpick the knot of Russia-Ukraine gas logistics

 The EU faces a daunting task in quickly overcoming a mountain of logistical challenges, avoiding breaking binding contracts and making sure Ukraine does pay up for gas.

 Russia supplies 30 percent of Europe’s gas needs.
-It has threatened to cut off supplies to Ukraine because of debts reviving fears of a repeat of supply crises across Europe of 2007 and 2009.
+It has threatened to cut off supplies to Ukraine because of debts, reviving fears of a repeat of supply cuts of 2006 and 2009.

 Offering some relief for Ukraine, Germany’s RWE began deliveries of natural gas on Tuesday, marking an initial step in EU efforts to boost supplies to Kiev.